Help - Text - About

 Acknowledgements for third-party libraries and content shown below.

-This is a complete rewrite of JTLanguage from the ground up.
+This version is based on a complete rewrite of a previous version of JTLanguage from the ground up.
 Some key changes or goals for this rewrite:

 - Provide a more stream-lined and robust user interface.